rumiio/SageMaker_Custom_Container/README.md

     - **nginx.conf** is the configuration file for the nginx front-end.
 No need to modify this file and use it as-is.
     - **serve** is the program that starts when the container is started for hosting.
 It simply launches the gunicorn server which runs multiple instances of the Flask app defined in predictor.py.
 No need to modify this file and use it as-is.
     - **wsgi.py** is a small wrapper used to invoke the Flask app.
 No need to modify this file and use it as-is.
     - **predictor.py** is the program that actually implements the Flask web server and the image classification predictions.
-Amazon SageMaker uses two URLs in the container:
+SageMaker uses two URLs in the container:
         - **/ping** will receive GET requests from the infrastructure.
 The program returns 200 if the container is up and accepting requests.
         - **/invocations** is the endpoint that receives client’s inference POST requests.
 The format of the request and the response depends on the algorithm.
 For this blog post, we will be receiving a JPEG image and the model will classify which type of recycling item it is.
 It returns the results text in a JSON format.